2010 Baja California earthquake: Foreshocks

 Mexicali, El Centro, San Diego, Ensenada, and Tijuana are situated in a very active seismic zone and surrounded by important faults.
 An earthquake of such magnitude had been expected around the fault situated in the southeast of Mexicali.
 Before the 7.2 earthquake occurred, the surrounding area had been seismically active in 2009.
 Several foreshocks began from April 1, 2010, with magnitudes of 3 and 4.

 Mainshock

 The earthquake measured 7.2 on the moment magnitude scale that started 25 km south of Guadalupe Victoria, Baja California, at a depth of 10 km.
 It occurred at 22:40 UTC (15:40 local time) on Easter Sunday, April 4, 2010, and it is said to have lasted about a minute and 29 seconds.
 Since the earthquake occurred on this day, it has been also called the Easter Sunday earthquake.
+A maximum Modified Mercalli intensity of IX (Violent) was assigned to areas along the fault rupture length while the nearest heavily populated city, Mexicali, was assigned intensity VIII (Severe).
 Intensity VII (Very strong) shaking was felt in Calexico, Imperial, El Centro, and Heber.
 Intensity VI (Strong) shaking was felt in the Imperial Valley towns of Ocotillo, Calipatria, Brawley, and Holtville.

 The April 4 quake was the second largest earthquake in Baja California history after the 1892 Laguna Salada earthquake at a magnitude of 7.2–7.8 on the Richter magnitude scale, and was well recorded in Southern California, especially in the Imperial valley.